-Virginia Attorney General Ends Defense of State’s Marriage Ban
+Virginia Attorney General Ends Defense of State’s Ban on Same-Sex Marriage

 In an announcement today, Virginia Attorney General Mark Herring will say that his office will join the growing consensus of opinion in arguing that the state ban on marriage for lesbian and gay couples should be overturned.
 There are two cases in federal court challenging the Commonwealth’s marriage amendment and Herring is urging the courts to rule for the plaintiffs challenging that ban.
 In doing so, Herring reversed the position of his predecessor, Ken Cucinelli, who had argued strenuously to maintain the ban on marriage for same-sex couples.